adowdy/bg3ManipulateRolls/Readme.md

 - Mod is WORK IN PROGRESS (i make no promises at the moment!).
 There are some bugs (sometimes we see that we cannot influence success/fail determination even after setting the die rolls into the game engine memory)

-- based on Script Extender
+- based on Script Extender (dependency needed at runtime for this mod) https://github.com/Norbyte/bg3se
-https://github.com/Norbyte/bg3se

 - Utilizes some Osiris Events notated here